Unique and Promising Treatment for Resistant Plantar Warts

 Treatment with Candida antigen injection

 The doctor will give you a prescription for Non-active Candida Albicans Antigen to take to a pharmacist.
 A small glass vial is dispensed.
-Also, a numbing agent is added in our office for your comfort.
+Also, a numbing agent is added at our office for your comfort.
 You may want to take Tylenol or Ibuprofen before a visit to help with the discomfort.

 During your doctor’s visit, the doctor injects a small amount of the dead yeast into as many warts as possible.
 It is not necessary to inject every wart; however, the doctor injects the largest first.
 As many as possible receive the injection limiting the total amount used to 1 cc.